majunze2001/nope/README.md

 ### Figure 4 (several hours to run, but the bulk can be skipped)

 Reproducing Figure 4 is a several step process.
+Please note that, unlike with the other figures, reproducing some of this one requires access, at one point, to the running DNS server (that is, it cannot be completed solely on Docker).
+We indicate where below.

 We indicate which steps apply to which bars in the figure inline.

 First, navigate to the `server/` directory and run the following two commands to build the circuits and export (*insecure*) proving keys.